lambdamikel/Busch-2090/README.md

 ###Description

-The push buttons of the TM1638 are the function keys of the Microtronic, in this order of sequence:
+The **push buttons of the TM1638 are the function keys of the Microtronic**, in this order of sequence:

     #define HALT  1
     #define NEXT  2